bjodah/pycodeexport/README.rst

    :target: https://travis-ci.org/bjodah/pycodeexport

 pycodeexport bundles python convenience classes and functions for code-generation.
-Developed with on the fly compilation (meta-programming) of math related problems using the SymPy package.
+Developed to ease on-the-fly compilation (meta-programming) of math related problems using the SymPy package.

 Installation